Ben Foakes: Domestic career

+On 18 September 2023 Foakes signed a new multi-year contract extension at Surrey after becoming a very important member of the team since his arrival by contributing with his excellent wicketkeeping and very reliable batting.
+Foakes since joining Surrey has amassed over 5,000 First-Class runs averaging just under 43 and has more than 300 dismissals behind the stumps.

-International cricket
+International career

 Foakes made his debut for England Under-19s in January 2011, playing two Youth Test matches against Sri Lanka Under-19s during England's tour to Sri Lanka.
 It was during this tour that he made his Youth One Day International debut.
 To date, he has had made six appearances in that format, with the most recent appearance coming in July 2011 when he played three Youth One Day Internationals against South Africa Under-19s.

 In September 2017, he was named in England's Test squad for the 2017–18 Ashes series, though he ended up not playing in any of the international matches.
 In October 2018, he was added to England's Test squad for the series against Sri Lanka.
 He made his Test debut for England against Sri Lanka on 6 November 2018, scoring 107 in the first innings and getting England to a competitive total.
 He was the 20th batsman for England to score a century on debut in Tests, the second English wicket-keeper to do so after Matt Prior, and the fifth keeper-batsman overall.

 In April 2019, Foakes was added to England's squad for the one-off One Day International (ODI) against Ireland and the one-off Twenty20 International (T20I) against Pakistan.
 He replaced Sam Billings who was ruled out of the side with a dislocated shoulder.
 He made his ODI debut for England against Ireland on 3 May 2019, in which he was awarded man of the match for scoring 61 not out, as well as taking two catches and a stumping.
 He made his T20I debut for England against Pakistan on 5 May 2019.